NU Canadian Campuses

 - You email a copy of your refusal letter to [email protected]

 Once your withdrawal request is approved by the academic advisor and your document is reviewed by OGS Canada, you may email [email protected] to follow up with the refund process.

-If you do not meet the conditions described above, for example, you decide to defer to the next available term, your refund will be issued in accordance with the policies of your college.
+If you do not meet the conditions described above, for example, you choose to continue studying after receiving a refusal, your refund will be issued in accordance with the policies of your college.
 Please see this link for more information: https://studentfinance.northeastern.edu/policies-procedures/refunds-from-credit-balances-withdrawals/.

 Q: If I started studying online in a previous term, will my PGWP (Post Graduation Work Permit) eligibility be affected?

 IRCC has made temporary policy changes to better accommodate eligible international students to benefit from the post-graduation work permit program.
 Please make sure to read the information on the IRCC website for updated information.